ritik-roushan-rana/Emergency_vehicle/README.md

-# AI-Based Emergency Vehicle Detection & Smart Single-Lane Traffic Control
+#AI-Powered Two-Lane and Multi-Junction Emergency Traffic Management for Indian Roads

 ## How to Run This Project